gabrielbaki/backend_takehome_gabrielbaki/README.md

 Please also provide a script that builds, and runs the docker container.
 You should also provide a script that scaffolds how a user can run the ETL process.
 This can be `curl` or something else.
 Finally, provide a script that queries the database and showcases that it has been populated with the desired features.

+note: all these points are adressed above as a response to deliverables

 ## Evaluation